-The PNA should also be considered alongside the local authority's Joint Strategic Needs Assessment (JSNA).16 Information and JSNA products will be updated on the Bedford Borough Data Hub, which is kept live and informs the Joint Health and Wellbeing Strategy, which will take into account the findings of current JSNA products.
+The PNA should also be considered alongside the local authority's Joint Strategic Needs Assessment (JSNA).17 Information and JSNA products will be updated on the Bedford Borough Data Hub, which is kept live and informs the Joint Health and Wellbeing Strategy (JHWS), which takes into account the findings of current JSNA products.

 The PNA will identify where pharmaceutical services address public health needs identified in the JSNA as a current or future need.
-Through decisions made by the local authority, NHSE&I and the Clinical Commissioning Groups (CCGs), these documents will jointly aim to improve the health and wellbeing of the local population and reduce inequalities.
+Through decisions made by the local authority, NHSE&I and Clinical Commissioning Groups (CCGs), these documents will jointly aim to improve the health and wellbeing of the local population and reduce inequalities.

 CCGs are to be replaced by Integrated Care Boards (ICBs) as part of Integrated Care Systems (ICS).
 ICS delegation has been delayed until July 2022, due to the COVID-19 pandemic, and some will not go live until April 2023.
-It is anticipated that they will take on the delegated responsibility for pharmaceutical services from NHSE&I and therefore some services commissioned from pharmacies by CCGs currently may fall under the definition of Enhanced Services (see section 1.4.1.3 for service descriptions).
-For the purpose of this
+It is anticipated that they will take on the delegated responsibility for pharmaceutical services from NHSE&I and therefore some services commissioned from pharmacies by CCGs currently may fall under the definition of Enhanced Services (see Section 1.4.1.3 for service descriptions).
+For the purpose of this PNA, at the time of writing, only services commissioned by NHSE&I as per the regulations have been considered as 'pharmaceutical services'.
+18